 - Invalidate out-of-date contacts

-- Enable 2-way Email Engagement (send OOO email to right sales rep) and much more!
+- Enable 2-way Email Engagement (send OOO email to the right sales rep) and much more!

-8. Create Amazing Graphic Design:- Whether you are looking to create an ebook, infographic, business card, or Email header, Canva has a template to simplify your process.
+8. Create Amazing Graphic Design:- Whether you are looking to create an ebook, infographic, business card, or Email header, Canva, EDIT.org has a template to simplify your process.
 In fact, the free web design tool offers professional, easy-to-customize, templates for just about any design needs you can think of!